andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-17-gelfanfd-algebra-chunk-6-squares-sums-diffs-etc.md

  > "The Square of a Difference is the Sum of two Squares minus two times the product of the terms".

-## General Definition of the Difference of Squares
+## 3. General Definition of the Difference of Squares
-The Difference of Squares comes into play when you are subtracting one square from another
+Finally we have the Difference of Squares.
+This comes into play when you are subtracting one _square_ from another

 $$a^2 - b^2 = (a + b)(a - b)$$

 ## All Together Now: "The Short Multiplcation Formulas"
 Let's put all these next to each other.
-Collectively these are know as the "Short Multiplcation Formulas".
+Together, these two are know as the "Short Multiplcation Formulas".
 It's easy to see why - they shorten (and simplify) multiplcation for you.
 It's worth at this point laying them out next to each other to see their comparative sizes.
 The largest is the Square of a Sum.
-The next largest is the Sum of two Squares, and the next smallest is the Square of a Difference, and the tiniest is the Difference of Squares.
+The next is the Sum of two Squares, and the next after that  is the Square of a Difference, with the Difference of Squares bringing up the rear.

 $$(a + b)^2 \geq a^2 + b^2 \geq (a - b)^2 \geq a^2 - b^2$$